 The University has commissioned a geodemographic study of the 2003 undergraduate applicant pool which is being conducted by Integrated Marketing Technologies.
-The study is in progress, and key findings will be reported at a later date.
+The study is in progress, and key findings will be reported to the Committee on Academic Policy and Programs at a later date.